Packages and Binaries:

 will ever be used per single invocation of Swaks, even if multiple

-another config are to be read, the "__END__" config will be
+other config are to be read, the "__END__" config will be processed

-processed first.
-Specifying the "--config" option with no argument
+first.
+Specifying the "--config" option with no argument turns off

-turns off the processing of both the "__END__" config and any
+the processing of both the "__END__" config and any actual config

-ignored.
-All other lines are assumed to be an option to Swaks,
+All other lines are assumed to be an option to Swaks, with the leading

-with the leading dash or dashes optional.
-Everything after an
+dash or dashes optional.
+Everything after an option line's first

-argument and providing an option with an empty argument.
-If an
+ment and providing an option with an empty argument.
+If an option

-option and there is no argument.
-If the line ends in a single
+and there is no argument.
+If the line ends in a single space, it will

 Here is an example of the contents of a configuration file: